awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

   bid above the highest historical price to greatly improve the likelihood your request will be fulfilled quickly and continue computing until it is complete.

-After you choose your bid price, you are ready to request a |spot-instance|.
+After you choose your bid price, you are ready to request a Spot Instance.
 For the purposes of this tutorial, we will set our bid price equal to the On-Demand price ($0.03) to maximize the chances the bid will be fulfilled.
 You can determine the types of available instances and the On-Demand prices for instances by going to `Amazon EC2 Pricing page <http://aws.amazon.com/ec2/pricing/>`_.

-To request a |spot-instance|, you need to build your request with the parameters we have specified so far.
+To request a Spot Instance, you need to build your request with the parameters we have specified so far.
 Start by creating a :sdk-net-api:`RequestSpotInstanceRequest <EC2/TRequestSpotInstancesRequest>` object.
 The request object requires the bid price and the number of instances you want to start.
-Additionally, you need to set the :sdk-net-api:`LaunchSpecification <EC2/TLaunchSpecification>` for the request, which includes the instance type, AMI ID, and the name of the security group you want to use for the |spot-instances|.
+Additionally, you need to set the :sdk-net-api:`LaunchSpecification <EC2/TLaunchSpecification>` for the request, which includes the instance type, AMI ID, and the name of the security group you want to use for the Spot Instances.
 After the request is populated, call the :sdk-net-api:`RequestSpotInstances
-<EC2/MEC2RequestSpotInstancesRequestSpotInstancesRequest>` method to create the |spot-instance|
+<EC2/MEC2RequestSpotInstancesRequestSpotInstancesRequest>` method to create the Spot Instance
 request.
-The following example demonstrates how to request a |spot-instance|.
+The following example demonstrates how to request a Spot Instance.

 .. code-block:: csharp